liferay/liferay-docs/discover/portal/articles/05-document-management/07-administering-liferay-sync.markdown

 The power of Liferay Sync rests in its ability to propagate any changes that users make across the portal and connected clients.
 These changes can also include file deletion.
-When a file is deleted from a connected client, that deletion is also carried out in the portal and in any other connected clients.
+When a user deletes a file from a connected client, Sync also deletes that file in the portal and in any other connected clients.
-Likewise, if a file is deleted in the portal, it's also deleted in any connected clients.
-In other words, if a file is deleted anywhere, it's deleted *everywhere*.
+Likewise, if a user deletes a file in the portal, Sync also deletes the file in any connected clients.
+In other words, if a user deletes a file anywhere, Sync deletes it *everywhere*.
 You're probably thinking, "This is a disaster waiting to happen!"
 Don't fret!
-Liferay's Recycle Bin is enabled by default and allows recovery of any deleted files.
+Liferay's Recycle Bin is enabled by default and lets you recover deleted files.
 You can access the Recycle Bin from each site's *Site Administration* menu.

 +$$$